Changes to Pandemic Management

 Mandatory requirements apply to a person who is a close contact or a social contact of a person diagnosed with COVID-19.

-- spent more than four hours with a diagnosed person or probable case, during the person’s infectious period.
+- spent more than four hours with a diagnosed person or probable case, during the person’s infectious period indoors at a:

 Close contacts can leave their home during the 7-day quarantine period if they:

 - wear a in indoor settings